RELA: Role in immune system

 Gene knockout of NF-κB genes via homologous recombination in mice showed the role of these components in innate and adaptive immune responses.
 RELA knockout mice is embryonic lethal due to liver apoptosis.
 Lymphocyte activation failure is also observed, suggesting that RELA is indispensable in the proper development of the immune system.
 In comparison, deletion of other REL-related genes will not cause embryonic development failure, though different levels of defects are also noted.
 The fact that cytokines such as TNFα and IL-1 can stimulate the activation of RELA also supports its participation in immune response.

 In general, RELA participates in adaptive immunity and responses to invading pathogens via NF-κB activation.
 Mice without individual NF-κB proteins are deficient in B- and T-cell activation and proliferation, cytokine production and isotype switching.
 Mutations in RELA is found responsible for inflammatory bowel disease as well.

 Cancer

 NF-κB/RELA activation has been found to be correlated with cancer development, suggesting the potential of RELA as a cancer biomarker.
 Specific modification patterns of RELA have also been observed in many cancer types.

 Prostate

 RELA may have a potential role as biomarker for prostate cancer progression and metastases, as suggested by the association found between RELA nuclear localization and prostate cancer aggressiveness and biochemical recurrence.

 Thyroid

 Strong correlation between nuclear localization of RELA and clinicopathological parameters for papillary thyroid carcinoma (PTC), suggesting the role of NF-κB activation in tumor growth and aggressiveness in PTC.

-Other than usage as an biomarker, serine 536 phosphorylation in RELA is also correlated with nuclear translocation and the expression of some transactivating genes such as COX-2, IL-8 and GST-pi in follicular thyroid carcinomas via morphoproteomic analysis.
+Other than usage as a biomarker, serine 536 phosphorylation in RELA is also correlated with nuclear translocation and the expression of some transactivating genes such as COX-2, IL-8 and GST-pi in follicular thyroid carcinomas via morphoproteomic analysis.